 For citizens from countries that employ citizenship-based taxation, a citizen or permanent resident living in any country will be subject to income tax irrespective of where the income was earned.
 This system is much rarer than residency-based taxation.
 In fact, the US is one of only two countries in the world that use this system—the other country is Eritrea.
 That means that the only way out of filing annual tax returns in the US—even if you live elsewhere and make money solely outside of the US—is to renounce your citizenship, which is no small decision or small task.

-Further, even if you don’t owe taxes, you will still likely be required to file an annual informational return.
+Further, even if you don’t owe any income taxes, you will still likely be required to file an annual informational return.
 Many expats are able to eliminate their US tax liability through credits and exclusions like the Foreign Earned Income Exclusion, but they are typically still required to file returns.

 Additionally, expats who meet the thresholds for FBAR (Foreign Bank Account Reporting) will have to file that as well.
 The thresholds for this requirement are met if you, at any point during the year, have more than $10,000 in all of your foreign bank accounts in total.
 Another requirement is Form 8938, which satisfies FATCA (the Foreign Account Tax Compliance Act) and must be filed if you meet a different set of foreign asset thresholds.

-How Residency-Based Taxation Affects Americans Abroad
+How Which Countries Tax Based on Citizenship Affects Americans Abroad

 Greenback Can Make Your Expat Taxes a Breeze